datakind/affordable-housing-tooling/workstream1/test_cases/README.md

 gives a warning message if the ```txtPPN``` field is either an empty string or a number.

-1. The next case tests whether the address fields are empty.
+1. The next case tests whether the user interface gives a warning message if the first address field is empty.

-1. The next four cases test whether the ```City``` and ```State``` cause the user interface to give a warning message when the fields are, respectively, empty strings or numbers.
+1. The next four cases test whether the ```City``` and ```State``` cause the user interface to give a warning message if each of the fields are, respectively, empty strings or numbers.

-1. The next ten cases test whether the amounts of financing cause the user interface to give a warning message whe the fields are, respectively, strings, whether empty or otherwise.
+1. The next ten cases test whether the amounts of financing cause the user interface to give a warning message if each of the fields are strings, whether empty or otherwise.

-1. The next sixteen cases test whether the counts of the number of units cause the user interface to give a warning message whe the fields are, respectively, strings, whether empty or otherwise.
+1. The next sixteen cases test whether the counts of the number of units cause the user interface to give a warning message if each of the fields are strings, whether empty or otherwise.